 Searching safely: For the safest browsing experience you can use the free Tor browser.
 Tor conceals users’ online addresses, its makers say, “bouncing your communications around a distributed network of relays run by volunteers all around the world: it prevents somebody watching your Internet connection from learning what sites you visit, it prevents the sites you visit from learning your physical location” and it allows you to visit blocked websites.
 It does not need to be installed and can be opened from a flash disk.
 See this Lifehacker guide to getting the most out of Tor.

 Keep your software up-to-date: Software updates often fix bugs and holes that have only recently come to light.
+Matthew Green, a cryptographer at Johns Hopkins University, explains why mobile platforms (and their updates), rather than desktops, are generally safer.

 Cover your webcam with a band aid or tape: Your webcam or videoconferencing equipment could be hacked.
 Don’t believe it?
 Read this story in The New York Times.